HPLAY-dev/spectrum-minecraft-launcher/README.md

 ## 2.0 Launcher Core
 Launcher functions. *Forgive me for not writing comment~*.

-## 3.0 Fabric Support
+## 3.0 ModLoader Support
-Fabric is currently 100% support.
-The Core will **defaultly download latest version of Fabric Loader**.
-For version below 1.14.4, do not tick fabric checkbox
+Fabric & Forge is currently 100% support.
+Neoforge working.

 ## 4.0 Multi-Language
-Check /lang
-Current only zh_CN and en_US(Fallback) is supported
+Only zh_CN

 ## 5.0 Problems
-SHA1 checksum not checked.

-Fabric Version Selection not implemented

 1.0 *and other ancient versions too* is unable to load assets.

 ## 6.0 To do list